 Unfortunately, this bell was destroyed by Huguenot captain Mathieu Merle.

-He had taken advantage of the deafening sound of the bell at the end of the 1579 Christmas celebration to cover his attack on the city.
+He took advantage of the deafening sound of the bell at the end of the Christmas celebrations in 1579 to cover his attack on the city.

-The bell is melted down to make cannons, with the exception of the clapper.
+The bell was melted down to make cannons and culverins.

-The latter is made from an alloy of iron and copper, unsuitable for the production of cannons, which is why it is the only vestige preserved today.
+It was made of an iron alloy unsuitable for cannon production, which is why it is the only remnant preserved today.